-The first part of this community based Soweto day tour experience will involve a 1.5 hour tour of the Apartheid museum.
+The first part of this community-based Soweto day tour experience will involve a 1.5-hour tour of the Apartheid Museum.
 This is the only real ‘commercial’ side of the day tour.
 We have decided to include this in our basic itinerary as it gives you an overall history of Apartheid and how Soweto fits into the bigger political struggle for freedom in South Africa.

 We then take you through to meet Lebo at the Oppenheimer Tower which is situated in the centre of Soweto.
 There are 47 steps to climb to the top. ( the stairs are not so bad to get up we promise you).
 From the top you will get a 360-degree, full HD panoramic view of Soweto.
 Lebo will explain all the key attraction that can be seen from this vantage point.

 The next part of the tour will see us taking a tour of the cultural village with Lebo.
-This is a fascinating part of the day tour as you will taken on a journey into the other side of Soweto’s soul.
-Lebo will touch on the cultural and traditions of the South African tribal people.
+This is a fascinating part of the day tour as you will be taken on a journey into the other side of Soweto’s soul.
+Lebo will touch on the culture and traditions of the South African tribal people.
 You will get to see how the people of South Africa live.

 Some of the huts illustrate the various roles each one plays.
-There is birthing hut.
+There is a birthing hut.
 The elders hut.
 The witch doctors hut.
 The Fathers hut.
 Lebo will explain each unit to you.
 The village was created by an African Sharman who has made some spectacular worldly predictions.
 One of them is a painting from 1978 portraying the Twin Bombings in New York.
 Believe it.
 Or believe it not.
 All in all, a very interesting attraction to see.

 The last part of the tour will see us taking a walk through the community know as Kliptown.
 This is the oldest ‘suburb’ in Soweto.
 We start at the community centre run by a really chilled out guy called Bob.
 And get this…he is a Rastafarian.
 With a name Bob.
 Crazy world.
 But what a humble guy.
 He used to be a street kid.
 Abandoned by his parents and left to fend for himself when he was only 8.